HumbertoFox/nextjs-kit-starter/README.md

 ---

-# 🎯 matcher Configuration
+# 🎯 Matcher Configuration

-Only runs the middleware on relevant paths (excludes APIs and static assets):
+This config ensures the middleware only runs on relevant routes, skipping static assets and API endpoints:

 ```ts